 Additionally, AWS Glue supports the Apache Spark framework (Scala and Python), while AWS Data Pipeline supports all the platforms supported by EMR and Shell.

-Data transformation functionality is a critical factor while evaluating AWS Data Pipeline vs. AWS Glue, as this will impact your particular use case significantly.
+Data transformation functionality is a critical factor while evaluating AWS Data Pipeline vs AWS Glue, as this will impact your particular use case significantly.

-3) AWS Data Pipeline vs. AWS Glue: Compatibility / Compute Engine
+3) Compatibility / Compute Engine

 AWS Glue runs your ETL jobs on its virtual resources in a serverless Apache Spark environment.